How a Lienholder Can Affect Car Insurance Costs

 Depending on the state where you live and the finance company that provides you with the loan, you may be required carry more than the standard coverage that most car owner’s use, which is liability only.
 This is because the finance company will hold you responsible for repaying your loan in full before they turn the title over to you.
 You are bound by your contract until the loan is paid in full, at which point it will be considered a lien-free title.

 The automobile insurance industry is aware of this and so an insurance company will usually offer additional protection to ensure the vehicle is kept safe in the event that any sort of claim needs to be filed.
 However, adding various types of coverage to your auto policy increases your premiums.
 People who already hold the title of their car can opt for less coverage than those who have a lienholder.

 Of course, once all payments are received and the finance company mails the title, you have the option of reevaluating your auto insurance policy.

 Working with the finance company to ensure you have the correct level of coverage is the only way to confirm that your level of protection, if you are involved in a motor vehicle collision.
 This is especially true if severe damage is done.

-Aside from comprehensive and collision, many new car dealers will suggest something called Guaranteed Auto Protection or GAP insurance if you lease or finance your car.
-This coverage protects you if your vehicle is damaged beyond repair so that nothing happens to your lien status.
+Aside from comprehensive and collision, many new car dealers will suggest something called guaranteed auto protection or GAP insurance if you lease or finance your car.
+GAP coverage protects you if your vehicle is damaged beyond repair so that nothing happens to your lien status.